 dbt Slack is a community of volunteers.
 These are kind, knowledgeable, helpful people who share their time and expertise for free.

 A thoughtful and well-researched post will garner far more responses than a low-effort one.
-See how to get the most out of dbt Slack for more information about how to ask a good question.
+See the guide on getting help for more information about how to ask a good question.

 Our best members are respectful of peoples’ time.
 We understand that even though a question feels urgent, dbt Slack is not a customer service platform, it is a community of volunteers.